 Anathema is a short film created by a very small crew of Dutch filmmakers.
-It’s been in development for almost three years, but our team can now look back with pride as the film was completed in the summer of 2014.
+It has been shot twice due to car theft and has been in development for almost three years, but finally the film was completed in the summer of 2014.

 About the story